Good Night, Nurse!: Plot

-A drunken Arbuckle walks the streets on a depressing, rainy night, too drunk to realize that he is being soaked by the rain.
+A drunken Fatty walks the streets on a depressing, rainy night, too drunk to realize that he is being soaked by the rain.
 He is repeatedly denied entry to a drug store due to his drunken state and is forced to remain in the rain.
 He befriends a fellow drunk who he attempts to mail home by writing his address on his shirt, covering his face in stamps and placing him on top of a mailbox.
 He befriends a pair of street performers who play the National Anthem for him despite the pouring rain and as a reward he invites them to take shelter in his home from the rain.
-As Arbuckle parties in the living room with his newfound friends, his wife is awakened by the couple's pet monkey.
-Angered, his wife throws the street performers out and announces that she is sick of Arbuckle's drunken behavior.
-Reading about an operation rumored to cure alcoholism, she orders Arbuckle to undergo the operation or be thrown out of the house.
+As Fatty parties in the living room with his newfound friends, his wife is awakened by the couple's pet monkey.
+Angered, his wife throws the street performers out and announces that she is sick of Fatty's drunken behavior.
+Reading about an operation rumored to cure alcoholism, she orders Fatty to undergo the operation or be thrown out of the house.

 The hospital is revealed to be a sanitarium.
-Arbuckle is horrified when the doctor due to perform his operation (Keaton) emerges with his apron stained with blood.
-Arbuckle and a female patient (Alice Lake) attempt to escape, but are quickly apprehended.
-Doctors tell Arbuckle not to go near the girl again, claiming she is crazy.
-Arbuckle is taken to the operating room 13.
-As the doctors prepare for surgery, and after Arbuckle's attempt at postponing the surgery by slipping a clock into his shirt to make the doctors think he has an irregular heartbeat fails, Arbuckle is given anesthetic and falls unconscious.
+Fatty is horrified when the doctor due to perform his operation, Dr. Hampton, emerges with his apron stained with blood.
+Fatty and a female patient attempt to escape, but are quickly apprehended.
+Doctors tell Fatty not to go near the girl again, claiming she is crazy.
+Fatty is taken to the operating room 13.
+As the doctors prepare for surgery, and after Fatty's attempt at postponing the surgery by slipping a clock into his shirt to make the doctors think he has an irregular heartbeat fails, Fatty is given anesthetic and falls unconscious.